Jason-Vaughan/CLiTS/README.md

 ---

-> **CLITS** (Chrome Log Inspector & Troubleshooting System) is a developer tool for AI-assisted web debugging and automation.
+> **CLiTS** (Chrome Log Inspector & Troubleshooting System) is a developer tool for AI-assisted web debugging and automation.
 It streamlines the process of collecting, structuring, and analyzing browser logs, making it easier for both humans and AI assistants to diagnose issues, automate workflows, and extend browser-based testing.
 >
-> Whether you're troubleshooting a tricky login flow, inspecting network requests, or building custom automation, CLITS provides a robust, extensible foundation for browser inspection and diagnostics.
+> Whether you're troubleshooting a tricky login flow, inspecting network requests, or building custom automation, CLiTS provides a robust, extensible foundation for browser inspection and diagnostics.

 ---